-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 - the Race Discrimination Ordinance.

 It is not uncommon for jobseekers or employees to provide personal data to employers and AI may play a role in collecting such personal information.
 The Privacy (Data) Protection Ordinance governs the use of personal data and regulates the relationship between data subjects (jobseekers and employees) and data users (employers).
-The Office of the Privacy Commissioner for Personal Data has published the Code of Practice on Human Resource Management: Compliance Guide for Employers and Human Resource Management Practitioners to help employers comply with the law.
+The Office of the Privacy Commissioner for Personal Data has published the Code of Practice on Human Resource Management: Compliance Guide for Employers and Human Resource Management Practitioners to help employers to comply with the law.

-For example, during the recruitment process, the employer should specify the purpose of collecting an applicant's personal data (ie, for recruitment purposes only).
+For example, during the recruitment process, the employer should specify the purpose for which an applicant's personal data is collected (ie, for recruitment purposes only).
 The data collected should not be excessive and should be relevant to identifying and assessing candidates on their suitability for the position.
 During employment, the employer should grant employees the rights to access and correct their personal data.
 Information regarding the employee's disciplinary proceedings, performance appraisal and promotion:

 - should only be used directly for related purposes; and